gait-ai/gait/README.md

 3. **AI-Blame**: Hover over AI-generated code to view the prompt that led to that commit.
 4. **Decoration Toggle**: Easily toggle decorations (hover and highlights) with a keyboard shortcut.
 5. **Continuous Chat**: Pick up where you or your coworker left off by continuing the chat.

+### Dashboard: View Your Stats

+Check out our [dashboard](https://getgait.com/auth) to see usage statistics and insights from your chats.

+For an example, check out [the dashboard for this repo!](https://getgait.com/stats/f8f91b89e0)

 ## Support